ArgonneCPAC/diffsmhm/scripts/README.md

 This script isn't for analysis purposes, I found that it was useful to have an easy way to compute a single wprp measurement for plotting or testing purposes.

 With this script, wprp can be computed either with randomized parameters, or with a specific parameter set.
-If no specific parameter set is provided, the script will generate randomized parameters according to the seed and perturbation limit provided (or defaults or none are provided).
+If no specific parameter set is provided, the script will generate randomized parameters according to the seed and perturbation limit provided (or defaults if none are provided).
 If a parameter set is provided, any randomization arguments are ignored.

 We have a few command line options: